jeff-hager-dev/mongo-seed/README.md

 # mongo-seed (BETA)
 Built with testing MEAN applications in mind.
 Gives a developer a way to populate mongo database from different data sources; functions, files, directories of JSON files.
+Also allows the developer to clean up the databases after the test.

 Also open to anyone who wants to build this out with more cool things.

-## Reason for Existence

-So, you may be asking "Why did you do this?" or "Why not use RAKE?" or "Why not use another packages that does something similar?".
-My answer is part "I couldn't find exactly what I wanted" and part "It sounded fun to write and I some free time".

-To explain the first part more I will break it down in to my use cases.

-1. Specific Test Data
-   - Different types of data sources of versioned data for specific tests.
-See seed types of what I had in mind.
-2. Precise control on data for specific states
-   - See point 1 then add the ability to write functions to set up data or mix match sources.
-3. Ability to import just collections from mongodb export functionality
-    - I liked using mongoexport to get certain collections of data that I know capture the scenarios I am trying to test.
-4. Load multiple Databases
-    - This is the one that really wanted.
-Ability to stand up two isolated databases with specific data sets and change one or both.
-5. Readable seeds
-    - Since the seeds can be super lean and in readable JSON it should be easy to manipulate them to fit test cases.
-6. I like even number lists or lists that end at 3.
-    - Don't Judge me

-To explain the second part more...it sounded fun as I mentioned before and it was.

-ALSO Note that the first two versions(0.3.0 & 0.4.0) were written really fast in half a day.

-TL;DR: I wanted it my way and I wanted to do it.
-I wonder if these are supposed to go at the top...

 ## Types of Seeds